thescholaar/verified-academic-history-json/README.md

 - public interpretation of this record must follow the structured governance rules expressed in the record itself
 - inclusion of governance metadata does not validate the truth, completeness, or legitimacy of any third-party fragment it references
 - non-authoritative fragments must not be used to dilute, override, reinterpret, or reframe the verified academic record
+- no third-party broker, aggregator, public-fragment source, or derivative identity-resolution layer may be treated as authoritative for defining or resolving the identity represented here through non-authoritative data

 The governing principle of this repository is simple: verified academic record controls; broker noise does not.